viviandotdev/ObsidianVault/20 Sources/Taxonomy of note types 1.md

 **Prompt notes**
 **Evergreen notes**

-Prompts and incomplete notes in writing inbox, which are meant to possibly become Evergreen notes.
-These prompts may accumulate writing over time via spaced repetition.
+==Prompts and incomplete notes in writing inbox, which are meant to possibly become Evergreen notes.
+These prompts may accumulate writing over time via spaced repetition.==

 Evergreen notes, in increasingly complex stages of development:
 - stubs implicitly defined through backlinks